HTY2003/EVN-arduino-old/README.md

 Ensure that in each EVN folder, there is only one .h and .cpp file.
 Ensure that there are no 2 folders with the same name in the libraries folder.

-Additionally, install the RPI_PICO_TimerInterrupt Ver 1.3.1 library by Khoi Hoang in Arduino's Library Manager (Sketch - Include Library - Manage Libraries...).
+Additionally for EVNMotor, install the RPI_PICO_TimerInterrupt Ver 1.3.1 library by Khoi Hoang in Arduino's Library Manager (Sketch - Include Library - Manage Libraries...).

 ## Usage in Arduino IDE